 The 50th anniversary of the Test debut of legendary Indian cricketer and former Indian opener and captain Sunil Gavaskar, was celebrated at the Shyam Bhatia Museum in Dubai in the presence of ‘Indiaspora Global Connect’ delegates from the US, the UK and Canada.
-It turned out to be a special evening where Gavaskar stressed on the need to appreciate fans and cricket lovers of the game.
+It turned out to be a special evening where Gavaskar stressed the need to appreciate fans and cricket lovers of the game.

 Shyam Bhatia, the UAE-based cricket aficionado, has always tried to honour legends of the game on their landmark achievements.